 At its best, the caucus system allows the smallest voice to be heard and carried forward to the next level.
 At its worst, especially when participation is low, it is vulnerable to manipulation by special interests hoping to sway election results before the ballots are finalized.

 During the upcoming caucuses, held in school auditoriums throughout the county, citizens break up into precincts to select delegates to the county and state conventions.
 The goal is to establish widespread representation from as many neighborhoods as possible.
 If there are more volunteers than delegate spots, there may be an informal vote, but in many cases, if you raise your hand, you're it.

 The delegates' next duty, after studying the slate of candidates, is to attend their party's county convention.
 The Summit County Democrats have scheduled theirs on March 29, the Republicans on April 3.
 At that point their job is to narrow the field of candidates in any race in which there is more than one candidate.
-The parties have their own formulas for declaring a winner, but in the event there is no clear majority, both candidates are forced into a primary runoff.
-(Based on the filings already, Republican delegates will be trying to narrow the sheriff's race.)

 This year, there was a statewide debate about doing away with the neighborhood caucuses in favor of direct primaries.
 Granted, there are merits and pitfalls associated with both.
 Some say the caucuses cut regular voters out of the process, others say they serve to broaden local representation.